yume-chan/g-web/README.md

 ## Limitations

 1. Due to security concerns, it can't detect and connect to devices automatically.
 Users must select their devices from a browser-provided popup to permit the connection.
-2. Because it runs in browser, it won't support certain custom key mapping features like macro or launching programs.
+2. Because it runs in browser, it won't support certain custom key mapping features (divert mode) like macro or launching programs.

 ## Roadmap

 ### General

 - [x] Device name
+- [x] Device type
-- [ ] Battery level
+- [x] Battery level
 - [ ] Receiver pairing

 ### Mouse

-- [x] DPI (no multiple DPI)
+- [x] DPI
 - [x] Report rate
 - [ ] Button remapping
+- [ ] Gesture

 ### Keyboard